faenrandir/a_careful_examination/documents/polygamy/inconsistencies_with_LDS_principles.md

+---
-### Joseph Smith's polygamy and current LDS principles of marriage and honesty
+title: "Joseph Smith's polygamy and current LDS principles of marriage and honesty"
+permalink: /joseph-smith-polygamy-lds-marriage-and-honesty/
+doctype: snippet
+layout: page
+---

 There appear to be major inconsistencies between how Joseph Smith practiced polygamy and the modern LDS teachings of these principles.